lore-platform/lore-platform/README.md

 5. The Title of the Pull Request should be {branch name} - {the title of the task from the Trello board}
    - _For example: LO-0001 - Create the navigation bar component_
 6. You do not need to add a description.
 You can if you want.
-7. Look on the right side navugation bar:
+7. Look on the right side navigation bar:
-   - Assigne: Assign yourself
+   - Assignes: Assign yourself
+   - Reviewers: Assign izicodes (Izzy Zennah)
+8. Click the 'Create Pull Request' button
+9. Wait for Izzy to review you code
+    - You might need to make changes if she asks for some

 ### Branch Naming Conventions